jjn2009/simple-docker-blue-green/README.md

 # simple-docker-blue-green

-This is intended to be used with docker hub to enable very simple blue green switching redeploys, filling in the last part of the pipeline for [github commit] -> [docker hub build] -> [service redeploy]
+This is intended to be used with docker hub to enable very simple blue green switching redeploys, filling in the last part of the pipeline for [github commit] -> [docker hub build] -> [service redeploy].
+While both blue and green are running the nginx proxy will load balance between them

 # Setup